Skuld's Correspondent Guidelines

 We ask you to ensure that you report to us any suspected instances of Bribery & Money-laundering or attempted Bribery & Money-laundering in any matter in which you are acting for the Club and/or Members, so that we can direct you as to the appropriate response.

-Correspondents should be aware that economic sanctions and regulations imposed by the United Kingdom, European Union, United Nations or USA, whether directly or indirectly, will ultimately impact on the measure of assistance clubs can offer members in countries which are subject to any form of sanctions.
+Correspondents should be aware that economic sanctions and regulations imposed by individual nations, European Union or United Nations, whether directly or indirectly, will ultimately impact on the measure of assistance clubs can offer members in countries which are subject to any form of sanctions.
 In particular, clubs may not be able to assist members in providing a letter of undertaking or bank guarantee to secure a claim.
 The situation on international sanctions is constantly changing and where specific advice is needed on any aspects and its potential effect, the correspondent should contact the club concerned.

 Special Guidelines for US and Canadian Correspondents